 Select MATLAB Code as the target and enter MATLAB functions in the Code box.

-For an alternative approach, see Add an Annotation Callback
+For an alternative approach, see Annotation Callback Functions.

 When you want to resize or move an image independently from text, create an image annotation.
 For example, you can size and position your company logo at a particular location in the model.
 You can also invoke MATLAB functions with a click on the image.
 To add an annotation that contains an image, drag the image from your file system to the canvas.